Somogyi String Quartet

-The Somogyi String Quartet was formed in summer of 1997 from ex-students of the Franz Liszt Academy Budapest.
+The Somogyi String Quartet (known in Hungarian as Somogyi-vonósnégyes) was formed in summer of 1997 from ex-students of the Franz Liszt Academy Budapest.
 Its debut was at the Bartók Memorial House with a program by Beethoven and Bartók.
 The quartet was invited to the following festivals: Ravinia festival Chicago Quartet festival Radom Poland Festival de Mayo Guadalajara Mexico Viva Vivaldi Mexico DF Hugo Wolf- Days St. Paul Austria Mini Fesztivál Budapest.
 Concert-series in Hungary and in Europe.
 Hungaroton has released several CD-s featuring the quartet.
 These recordings and other recordings of the quartet are regularly broadcast by the Hungarian Radio.

+The Somogyi String Quartet is particularly known for their performances of music composed by contemporary Hungarian composers like Attila Bozay, Barnabás Dukay, and Sándor Szokolay.
+In 2021 the group was honored with the Artisjus Award, a highly regarded cultural prize in Hungary.